 The technology sectors are the ones that generate the most job vacancies.
 According to the Brazilian Association of Startups (Abstartups), 420,000 workers need to be hired to reach the companies' goals by 2024, but those who have been occupying these opportunities are mostly white men, young people from middle and upper socioeconomic classes who began their trajectory in formal educational institutions.
 This represents an important problem as it excludes a large portion of the Brazilian population, which is 54% composed of black people and 51.8% of women; at the same time that it can lead to racial and gender bias in the production of technologies.

-In 2014, Gabriela founded Olabi Makerspace, an innovation space in downtown Rio de Janeiro.
-Olabi is configured as a space for experimentation and sharing of tools, resources, and knowledge, and in this place, Gabriela and her colleague create programs aimed at solving specific problems by engaging with the universe of technologies.
+In 2014, Gabriela founded Olabi Makerspace, an innovation space in Rio de Janeiro.
+At that time Olabi was configured as a space for experimentation and sharing of tools, resources, and knowledge, and in this place, Gabriela and her colleague create programs aimed at solving specific problems by engaging with the universe of technologies.
 For instance, in 2015, in partnership with Observatório de Favelas, Gabriela developed the program called Gambiarra Favela Tech, an immersion to develop practices and activities based on electronic circuits and “high” and “low” tech applications, aimed at young residents of Favela da Maré to stimulate their interest in the technology area as well as stimulate their artistic and creative potential.
-Another example is Small Inventors - technology workshops for children that encourage the appropriation of technological tools in a playful and critical way.
-In another case, “Learn with a Grandmother” is a digital platform that promotes the digital literacy of people over 60 through workshops led by this group for people of all ages, thus promoting intergenerational learning and valuing the accumulated knowledge of the elderly population while promoting their inclusion in the technological environment.
+In another case, “Learn with a Grandmother” is a digital platform started in 2020 that promotes the digital literacy of people over 60 through workshops led by this group for people of all ages, thus promoting intergenerational learning and valuing the accumulated knowledge of the elderly population while promoting their inclusion in the technological environment.

 To reach diverse audiences in a broad way, Gabriela establishes partnerships with civil society organizations, public agencies, and private entities.
-The innovative methodologies created at Olabi, such as “Computação Sem Caô,” which aims to spread knowledge about computational thinking in an easy way and related to everyday themes, and “Great Inventors,” workshops that aim to stimulate interest of girls by STEAM, have already been incorporated in schools, cultural centers, and national educational organizations such as Sesi Nacional (National Industry Social Service).
-With that same institution, Gabriela held a robotics festival for more than 20,000 educators, bringing art and critical thinking as the focus of the process, encouraging them to be multipliers of this thought in the classroom.
-She also co-designed the Fablabs which are public spaces for digital manufacturing across the city of São Paulo.
+The innovative methodologies created at Olabi, such as “Computação Sem Caô”, which had the mission to spread knowledge about computational thinking in an easy way and related to everyday themes, and “Great Inventors,” workshops that aim to stimulate interest of children by STEAM, have already been used in schools, cultural centers, and national educational organizations such as Sesi Nacional (National Industry Social Service).
+With that same institution, Gabriela organized workshops in a robotics festival for more than 20,000 people, bringing art and critical thinking as the focus of the process, encouraging them to be multipliers of this thought in the classroom.
+She is also part of the Fablab network, which are innovation spaces for digital manufacturing across the globe.
 These Fablabs are equipped with tools and materials for production technology, stimulating innovation through prototyping in a collaborative environment.

-Gabriela is constantly focused on fostering the power of technology to meet social interests and urgencies.
-In the first wave of COVID-19 in Brazil, she brought together NGOs, universities, and makerspaces in the country to share best practices and exchange technologies and experiences in a common online platform, called ProtegeBR.
+She is constantly focused on fostering the power of technology to meet social interests and urgencies.
+In the first wave of COVID-19 in Brazil, she brought together NGOs, universities, and makerspaces in the country to share best practices and exchange technologies and experiences in a common online platform, called ProtegeBr.
 The initiative played a key role in boosting the production of personal protective equipment (PPE) and other medical supplies that were lacking in hospitals.
-250 initiatives were mapped and benefited from the platform and nearly 1 million face shields were produced and donated across the country because of this effort.
+250 initiatives across Brazil were mapped and benefited from the platform, that could give systematize and give visibility to nearly 1 million face shields that were produced and donated across the country.

-Gabriela grew up in the countryside of São Paulo in a simple neighborhood, but her family had better financial conditions than those of their neighbors.
-At the same time, she studied at a private school, where, in comparison, her family had a lower financial condition than those of her colleagues.
+Gabriela grew up in several cities in the countryside of São Paulo.
+Part of a lower middle class family, she studied in private schools and had to live with different realities.
 Since she was little, she learned to live between these two worlds and to understand that this diversity of cultural, economic, and social references reflects the great concentration of income in the country.
 In the 2000s, Gabriela studied social communication at the University of São Paulo, and then worked as a journalist for 6 years in the digital departments of media groups.
 With this experience, Gabriela understood that technology is a language and that people needed to learn this language to understand the logic of its operations.
 Gabriela saw closely the changes that the new technologies brought to the field of journalism and realized that it was urgent for society to occupy the technological field more broadly.